aria-ml/dataeval/docs/source/reference/FunctionalOverview.md

   - ✔
   - ✔
   - ✔
+* - {class}`.Parity`
+  - Detects if there is a significant relationship between the factor values and class labels
+  - ✔
+  - ✔
+  -
 * - {class}`Prioritization <.Prioritize>`
   - Orders samples based on embeddings
   - ✔
   - ✔
   - ✔
+* - {class}`.Representation`
+  - Measures how well a dataset's labels cover an ontology's concept space
+  - ✔
+  - ✔
+  -

 ```